Urban-Analytics/INTEGRATE/_sources/intro.md

 identified and explored.
 Of particular interest is in how generifying process manifest themselves in these different settings, how they are captured or not in social media posts, and what this implies for approaches employing text engineering and natural language processing to different social media and linguistic contexts.
-CHECKING
+CHECKING AGAIN

 ## Investigators